gklyne/Mandy_Klyne_memorial/order.md

 And see all she’s left.

 Your heart can be empty,
-Because you can’t see here,
+because you can’t see her,
 Or you can be full of the love you shared.

 You can turn your back on tomorrow